petru-motrescu/audio-station/README.md

 - a DAW-like app that uses the library (coming soon)

-### The library
+### The audio library

-The purpose of the library is to generate and play sounds from any C++ app on Mac.
+Built on top of Core Audio, the audio library can generate audio signals and play them in real-time.
+For better or for worse the library has been implemented in C++.
+There is a C api available as well so that it can be easily used from any Swift of Objective-C app on Mac.

-A simple example:
+You can even try the library directly from terminal.
+Here is an example of doing so:
 ```cpp
 std::vector<AudioSignal> signals {
     { .waveform = Waveform::Sine, .frequency = 65.40639, .amplitude = 0.4, .live = true },